Funeral Planning

 Practical Considerations

-• There is usually no formal goodbye before cremation, which some family members may find difficult emotionally
+• There is no formal goodbye before the cremation, which some family members may find difficult

-• Certain religious or cultural traditions may require ceremonies before cremation takes place
+• Certain religious traditions require ceremonies before cremation, confirm this early

-• A low advertised price may not always include all necessary services
+• A low advertised price may not cover all necessary services

 2. Traditional Cremation Funeral Service